securitytxt/security-txt/draft-foudil-securitytxt.md

 A "field" MUST always consist of a directive and a value ("Contact: https://example.com/security").
 A security.txt file can have an unlimited number of fields.
-It is important to note that you MUST have a separate line for every field.
-One MUST NOT chain multiple values for a single directive unless it is explicitly defined by that particular field.
+It is important to note that each field MUST appear on its own line.
+Unless specified otherwise by the field definition, multiple values MUST NOT be chained together for a single directive.
 Unless otherwise indicated in a definition of a particular field, any directive MAY appear multiple times.

 ## Scope